-The Imitation Game is heavily based on the book The Enigma by Andrew Hodges.
-A biography of the genius Alan Turing, who is widely recognized as the father of computer science.
+The Imitation Game is heavily based on the book The Enigma by Andrew Hodges, a biography of the genius Alan Turing, who is widely recognized as the father of computer science.

 Deep into the second world war, the allies were losing the battle.
-The allies needed every advantage they could get.
+They needed every advantage they could get.
 As all of the messages sent from the Germans were coded; the code needed to be broken to save countless lives.

 Director Morten Tyldum does a great job with a tremendously complex story.
 He presents a very balanced portrayal of the events, never getting bogged down in unnecessary detail or patriotism.

 Generally, the story of Turing had not been told before on screen.
 This is an incredibly important story to be told, but I guess the subject may have been seen as too challenging.
 I have to admit that on reading what the film was about I too was a bit hesitant.